 6. Promotion of public participation and stakeholders’ engagement.

 The project proposal, endorsed by the Drin Core Group, was approved by the GEF and endorsed by the GEF CEO on 17 October 2014.
-The GEF Drin project is structured around five components:
+The GEF Drin project was structured around five components:

 - Component 1: Consolidating a common knowledge base